FPavanello/FPavanello.github.io/_pages/about.md

 **Welcome to my personal website!**

-- I am an **applied environmental economist** with main focuses on climate change and energy poverty.
+- I am an **applied environmental economist** with main focuses on the economics of adaptation to climate change.

 - I am a **4th year PhD Candidate in Economics** at the [University of Bologna](https://www.unibo.it/it).

 - I am currently visiting the [Boston University](https://www.bu.edu/), hosted by [Ian Sue Wing](https://people.bu.edu/isw/).

-- My research relates to the **relationship between the impacts of climate change and households’ adaptation strategies**.
-Applying micro-econometric methods, I am currently studying the impact of climate change on the residential electricity demand along both the intensive and extensive margin.
+- My **current research** relates to the **relationship between climate change impacts and household adaptation strategies**, particularly in developing economies.
+Applying micro-econometric methods, I study: 1) the **social costs of climate change**, especially in terms of health impacts; 2) **household adaptation** through residential cooling electricity; 3) the **unequal access** to residential cooling as an adaptation measure.

 - I am also a **research affiliate** at the [Euro-Mediterranean Centre on Climate Change](https://www.cmcc.it/) and at [Ca' Foscari University of Venice](https://www.unive.it/).